 ILLUSTRATION - In Greek mythology, Narcissus was a handsome young man who caught sight of his reflection in a pond, fell in love with his own image, toppled into the water and drowned.
 So "narcissism" is an excessive love for oneself, an unbounded admiration of "self.
-Let us be cautious of such an attitude and/or condition of the heart...
+Let us be cautious of such an attitude...